LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Activation of forward sensitivity computation is done by calling :c:func:`IDASensInit` or :c:func:`IDASensInit1`, depending on whether the sensitivity residual function returns all sensitivities at once or one by one, respectively.
-The form of the call to each of these routines is as follows:
+Activation of forward sensitivity computation is done by calling :c:func:`IDASensInit`.
+The form of the call is as follows:

 .. c:function:: int IDASensInit(void * ida_mem, int Ns, int ism, IDASensResFn fS, N_Vector * yS0, N_Vector * ypS0)